Programme

 The Helios Overture owes its creation to Nielsen’s stay in Athens which led him to create a musical depiction of the sun rising and setting over the Aegean Sea.
 With regards the Fifth Symphony written in the 1920s, many performers see it as a reflection on the First World War; the composer himself admitted that “none of us are the same as before the war”.
 When asked to explain the work, Nielsen spoke in more general terms, however, describing it as “the division of dark and light, the battle of evil and good”, which, like his previous symphonies, expresses, “resting forces in contrast to active ones.”

-Between the Nielsen Overture and Symphony will be performed one of the most popular piano concertos in repertoire: Robert Schumann’s first and only Piano Concerto.
+Between the Nielsen Overture and Symphony will be performed Mozart's Piano Concerto No.20 in D minor.
 The soloist is a frequent and exceptionally popular guest of the Czech Philharmonic: Kirill Gerstein who is one of today’s most sought-after pianists.

 Kirill Gerstein piano, artistic director